logichousepcb/Wemos32/README.md

 ** Version 1.6 (03/19/2021) - I merged the 16 port and higher along with ESP32/ESP8266 Wifi/LAN support all in one code base.
 The extended secrets file needs to be included in this version.
 I have added some support for output to control relays to tinker with.
 My goal is Version 2 will have output control.

+** Version 1.65 (03/29/2021) - Working auto discovery with the binary sensors.
+This will change the MQTT output from the previous format.
+If you chose to use this, you will have to update your entities in Home Assistant.
+You will also have to update your config file as I have change some variables from digits to boolean.
+Temperature auto discovery for HA is next on the agenda.